 Feeling like a million bucks is easy on Eagle’s world-class mountain bike trails!
-Our trail system is unique, with over 100 miles of singletrack.
+Our trail system is unique, with over 100 miles of singletrack mountain biking.
 Built with all levels of riders in mind, your journey will take you over a variety of winding singletrack through high desert, aspen groves and dense, fragrant evergreen forests.
 Being the banana belt of the Rockies has its advantage too.
 Our town-owned open space trails are open April 15-December 15 every year, yielding about 4 more months of riding then our mountain town neighbors.
 BLM trails such as Boneyard, Redneck Ridge and the first 2 loops of the Haymaker Trail stay open year-round.
 The descent of Pool & Ice rink is closed but lower pool and ice rink is open up to the BLM Gate.

 Eagle is located directly off I-70, so staying and riding with us is easy and affordable!